tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 Examples of databases are *Microsoft SQL Server*, *Postgress*, *My SQL* and *SQL Lite*.
 - **Document databases** that stores whole structures of objects as one piece as a hierachical structure.
 Examples of databases are *Mongo DB*, and *Azure Cosmos DB*.
-- **Cloud storage** are of course databases but also other options as *blob storage* or *key/value storage*.
+- **Cloud storage** are of course all the above types of databases but also other options as *blob storage* or *key/value storage*.

 Databases adds complexity to your application.
 If the demand for data storage and querying is limited, simply storing the application data on disk in a single file or several files is definitley an option.

 With the built-in *JSON and XML serialization* technologies, writing and reading data to/from files on disk can be robust and geared for changes in your data structures.